exasol-labs/exasol-labs-community-edition/README.md

 ### 🌟 Get Started Today

-Take your business to the next level with the power of our **[latest Innovation Release of the Exasol Analytical Engine](https://www.exasol.com/blog/exasol-8-release-2025-1/)** proudly developed by our fantastic colleagues in the **Development Team**.
+Take your business to the next level with the power of our **[Latest Release of the Exasol Analytical Engine](https://www.exasol.com/blog/exasol-8-release-2025-1/)** proudly developed by our fantastic colleagues in the **Development Team**.

 - 🧩 **Install and run Exasol Community Edition in under 5 minutes** — from startup to your first query or data migration.
 - 🚀 **Effortlessly migrate your data from other databases and build your new Exasol Analytics Data Warehouse**